prince-nda/alu-higher_level_programming/README.md

-This Is my Python Projects.
+This is my pthon projects.